Rishimithan10/Covid-19-Dashboard/README.md

 # Covid-19-Dashboard

-This project is an interactive Power BI dashboard built using the COVID-19 dataset from Kaggle The dashboard provides a clear and visual representation of how the pandemic has affected different regions around the world.
+This project is an interactive Power BI dashboard built using the COVID-19 dataset from Kaggle.
+The dashboard provides a clear and visual representation of how the pandemic has affected different regions around the world.

 # 📊 Features